Distinctly Exceptional. Reasonably Affordable.

 How much is it to file for divorce in Atlanta?

-When you file a new divorce case with the superior court of the appropriate county, you will need to pay filing fees to the court.
-The exact filing fees may differ from county to county, but the filing fees are usually about $220.
+The court filing fees for divorce in Atlanta are usually about $220.
 You will also need to have the other spouse served with the divorce papers.
 Service of process through the sheriff’s deputy usually costs around $50.
 Private process servers have different rates.
 If the other spouse acknowledges service of process, you would not need to have the other spouse served through the sheriff’s deputy or private process server.